hadarzilkha/RateLimiterDemo/README.txt

 Yes, it’s a bit more complex to implement, but it gives much better behavior — especially when dealing with concurrency or real production environments.

 ## How it works
-- Each rule keeps a queue of timestamps for recent executions
+- Each `RateLimitRule` keeps a queue of timestamps for recent executions
-- Before running the action, each rule checks if it's within its limit
-- If not, it calculates how long it needs to wait and delays
+- Each rule exposes a `WaitUntilAllowedAsync` method that waits until the rule allows a new request
+- Once **all** rules approve, the timestamps are registered in each rule before the action is executed
+- The logic ensures that no timestamp is recorded before all rules have allowed execution — avoiding inconsistent or premature tracking
+- `DateTime.UtcNow` is captured **inside each lock** to guarantee time consistency
+- Delay calculations and checks are fully synchronized to avoid stale or race-prone logic
 - All of this is done using async code, so threads are not blocked

 ## Example